Spartan constitution: Great Rhetra

-Laws of Lycurgus

-The Spartans had no historical records, literature, or written laws, which were, according to tradition, expressly prohibited by an ordinance of Lycurgus, excluding the Great Rhetra.
+Apart from the Great Rhetra, the Spartans had no historical records, literature, or written laws, which were, according to tradition, expressly prohibited by an ordinance of Lycurgus.
 Issuance of coinage was forbidden.
 Spartans were obliged to use iron obols (bars or spits), meant to encourage self-sufficiency and discourage avarice and the hoarding of wealth.
 A Spartan citizen in good standing (a Spartiate) was one who maintained his fighting skills, showed bravery in battle, ensured that his farms were productive, was married and had healthy children.
 Spartiate women were the only Greek women to hold property rights on their own, and were required to practice sports before marriage.
 Although they had no formal political rights, they were expected to speak their minds boldly and their opinions were heard.